includeos/includeos.org/_src/_posts/2018-08-22-performance.md

 ## A note about performance

 The IncludeOS developers tell me that there has been little effort put into performance.
 All the performance benefits we’ve seen to date have been due the macro architecture of IncludeOS.
 So there is likely that performance could be elevated further with relatively little efforts.
-In addition to changes made to the source code there are also optimizations that could be made on the compiler og linked stages.
+In addition to changes made to the source code there are also optimizations that could be made on the compiler linked stages.
 Link time optimization, LTO, can by itself increase performance further, when enabled.
 I don’t wish to speculate to what extent this will increase performance however, further measurements will need to be conducted when LTO is in place.

 ## Conclusion